Bergen County Line: 2007 Ridgewood Junction derailment

-Service
+Description

 West of Secaucus Junction, the Bergen County Line tracks diverge from the Main Line over a new right-of-way opened on December 15, 2003, connecting the Main Line with the Bergen County Line.
-During this stretch and traveling westbound, the Hackensack River is to the left, while industrial plants on Meadowlands Parkway are to the right.
-A former station, Harmon Cove, was located nearby along the old Erie right-of-way and served the high-rise apartments nearby between 1978 and 2003.
+During this stretch and traveling westbound, the Hackensack River is to the left, while warehouse and manufacturing facilities on Meadowlands Parkway are to the right.
+A former station, Harmon Cove, was located nearby along the old Erie right-of-way and served the nearby community between 1978 and 2003.

 Soon the train joins the old Erie Main Line right-of-way and crosses the Hackensack over HX Bridge, a two-track bascule draw.
 For the next two miles, the train crosses the Meadowlands, under the New Jersey Turnpike western spur with the Meadowlands Sports Complex in East Rutherford visible in the distance to the right.
 Here, the track parallels Berrys Creek and eventually crosses it just before passing below Route 3.

 Beyond Route 3, the landscape changes to industrial.
 Office buildings line the side of the track, some serviced by sidings.
 The Pascack Valley Line soon splits off to the right at Pascack Junction, and the train then crosses Route 17 and approaches the Rutherford station.

 For a half-mile the train passes residences on either side, then swings right, abandoning the old Erie Main Line at 40.836°N 74.1042°W, and passes through industrial areas with several grade crossings.
 Soon, the tracks form the border of Carlstadt and Wallington.
 Presently the train passes Wood-Ridge and South Hackensack before reaching the Wesmont station, which opened on May 15, 2016.
 The train then swings left, crossing the Saddle River, and then right, into Garfield reaching the Garfield station.

 The train continues northward through Garfield, passing homes, businesses, and Dahnerts Lake County Park before reaching the Plauderville station at Midland Avenue, the border between Garfield and neighboring Saddle Brook.
 Shortly after passing beneath U.S. Highway 46 the track becomes the border of Saddle Brook and Elmwood Park, once again crossing Midland Avenue.
 Interstate 80 passes above the train, which then crosses the Garden State Parkway.
 The Broadway station in Fair Lawn straddles a border formed by the track and Route 4.

 In Fair Lawn, the line is paralleled by Plaza Road, named for Radburn Plaza, the commercial area serving the Radburn development for which the borough's more northerly station is named.
 The line crosses below Route 208 before reaching Radburn.
 Beyond the station, the train passes housing to the right and industry to the left, with a spur to a Nabisco plant.
-Next is the Glen Rock-Boro Hall station which like its Main Line counterpart is on Rock Road.
+Next is the Glen Rock–Boro Hall station which like its Main Line counterpart is on Rock Road.
 The lines merge a short distance north of this point at Ridgewood Junction.
 The trains will continue north to either Waldwick or Suffern, and some peak trains will terminate at Ridgewood, which is the first station after the two lines join.